 The sweetness and molasses flavors of the brown sugar are great when used with pork or seafood, like in this Cajun Salmon.

 I would only add the brown sugar on a per recipe basis, not in the entire jar.

-Scoop out 1 tbsp of Cajun Seasoning and blend it with 1 tbsp of brown sugar.
+Scoop out 1 tablespoon of Cajun Seasoning and blend it with 1 tablespoon of brown sugar.